|Dr Tiebout’s first paper on Alcoholism||Therapeutic Mechanisms of Alcoholics Anonymous|

 He decided that the alcoholics he was trying to treat were driven by an unconquerable infantile ego.
 He concluded that the infantile ego was in the subconscious, and resistant to the application of conscious reasoning.
 He theorized that this ego needed to be smashed and that a surrender had to occur in order to allow therapy to proceed and that this was what was happening to alcoholics when they “hit bottom.”
 He insightfully described the ego characteristics of many of his alcoholic patients.
 For me, his viewpoint is invaluable in understanding the mental nature of the disease of alcoholism.

-One thing that I found difficult to understand coming from a 12 step perspective was that Tiebout focusses on putting the plug in the jug rather than looking for underlying mental illnesses or neuroses.
+One other thing that I found difficult to understand coming from a 12 step perspective was that Tiebout claimed that he was “treating the symptom” of alcoholism, meaning the drinking.
+He focusses on putting the plug in the jug rather than looking for underlying mental illnesses or neuroses.
 Again, his audience makes it clear why he does this.
 Psychiatrists of the day were ignoring the drinking and focussing on what they were trained to do: to identify and bring to light the unconscious motivations that drove the patients misbehavior with alcohol.
 AA started out with a realization that alcoholism itself, the “allergy of the body and obsession of the mind” had to be treated before moving on to a deep examination of “causes and conditions.”
 Drying out made the rest of AA’s program possible and Tiebout was impressed by AA’s ability to do that.

-- I have an stubborn, large and immature ego.
+I have a stubborn, large and immature ego.